yrrid/submission-prize1b/README.md

 ./mb
 ```

-Micro-bench mark performance.
+Micro-benchmark performance of Snarkify's GPU implementations.
 All times in milliseconds.
+Please note, these times are very fast, especially compared to other publicly available GPU
+libraries.

 | operation | size 2^22 | size 2^25 |
 |--|--|--|